 - Perro de Presa Canario or Presa Canario

-You must state the breed of your dog in the import permit application and sign a declaration stating that they are not an ineligible breed.
+You must state the breed of your dog in the import permit application and sign a declaration stating that it is not an ineligible breed.

 Are there any age restrictions for older animals?

-We recommend you seek advice from your veterinarian about your animal’s import if you have concerns about their age and how they may handle the journey and quarantine in Australia.
-Your veterinarian can advise if any changes to their care are needed to help prepare them for travel to Australia.
+No. An import permit will not be refused based on an animal’s age.
+Please seek advice from your veterinarian if you’re concerned about their age and how they may handle the journey and quarantine in Australia.
+Your veterinarian can advise if you need to change their care to prepare them for travel.

-Older cats and dogs may be more likely to dehydrate during long flights.
-This may lead to an increased risk of other complications such as renal failure.
+Older cats and dogs may be more likely to dehydrate on long flights.
+Dehydration can have severe adverse effects such as renal failure.

-If you have an older animal and you’re particularly concerned about how they will tolerate the travel, we recommend you arrange for them to arrive in Australia early in the week.
-This will assist staff to settle them into their accommodation and, if required, arrange early veterinary attention for animals with medical conditions.
+If you’re concerned about how they will handle the trip, arrange for them to arrive in Australia early in the week.
+This will help staff settle them into their accommodation and, if required, arrange early veterinary attention.

-Please ensure that you provide the quarantine facility with any special information that our staff need to consider when caring for your animal.
+Provide the quarantine facility with any special information they may need to care for your animal.

 Can my cat or dog be imported into Australia if he/she has a medical condition?

-Yes, provided the animal can meet all Australian import conditions.
-We recommend that you check with your pet’s veterinarian about their condition and their ability to cope with travel and quarantine before deciding to send your pet to Australia.
+Yes, provided the animal meets all Australian import conditions.
+Discuss your pet’s ability to cope with travel and quarantine with their veterinarian before deciding to send them to Australia.

 If your cat or dog has been diagnosed with a medical condition after the import permit has been granted, please notify the department as soon as possible.
-This will ensure that the welfare and medical requirements of your cat or dog are met while in our care.
+This will ensure that the welfare and medical requirements of your pet are met while in our care.
 Additional fees may be charged if your pet requires a higher level of care.